kcharters89/studio6portfolio/README.md

 ```
 -  added .env files for production and build to keep our keys secret
 -  started google captcha but it needs a domain for api key so the site needs to be hosted first.
--  fixed sign up and login with [this](https://blog.logrocket.com/vue-firebase-authentication/) tutorial.
+-  fixed sign up and login with [this](https://blog.logrocket.com/vue-firebase-authentication/) tutorial and [this](https://dev.to/gautemeekolsen/vue-guard-routes-with-firebase-authentication-f4l)

 barriers: